tlepple/data_origination_workshop/README.md

 #### Review New & Updated Records

-* Query our updated Data Lake table and review the `inserts` and `updates` from the running Debezium Server service.
+* Query our updated Data Lake table and review the `inserts` and `updates` applied from the running Debezium Server service.

 ```
 cd /opt/spark/sql